 Microphone for iPhone

 If you are looking for an actual microphone to plug-in to your iPhone, the iRig Mic retails for $59.99.
 This comes with a jack that connects via the 3.5mm headset jack and works with an assortment of apps.
+The iRig Mic HD $99.99 is a newer model that provides 24 bit quality with support for both Lightning and USB cables.

 Using your iPhone as a microphone is just one in a long line of amazing things that can be accomplished with the iPhone.
 Whether you are creating voice memos, talking to a live audience over a PA or singing and recording your next big hit, leave your microphone at home and use your iPhone.